paulinek13/apodify/README.md

 The goal of this project is to **enhance APODs** (Astronomy Picture of the Day), with a primary focus on tailoring these enhancements specifically for the needs of [neso](https://github.com/paulinek13/neso).
 This includes features such as adding more detailed information to APOD entries and implementing advanced functionality like color-based searching and filtering.
 The project has recently shifted direction to prioritize integration and customization for [neso](https://github.com/paulinek13/neso), ensuring that all new features align closely with its specific requirements.

+[Here](/docs/README.md) you can read the documentation and find more detailed information about the project.

 <p align="right"><a href="#readme-top">ᴛᴏᴘ⇈</a></p>

 ## Getting Started